VHDL/PoC/docs/PoC/arith/arith_prng.rst

 arith_prng
 ##########

-The number sequence includes the value all-zeros, but not all-ones.
+This module implementes a Pseudo-Random Number Generator (PRNG) with configurable bit count (``BITS``).
+This module uses an internal list of FPGA optimized polynomials from 3 to 168 bits.
+The polynomials have at most 5 tap positions, so that long shift registers can be inferred instead of single flip-flops.

-Synchronized Reset is used.
+The generated number sequence includes the value all-zeros, but not all-ones.